OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 The first method, using unpkg.com, is probably the most practical unless you prefer not to use a third-party party service like unpkg.com.
 The final option, using a local copy on your servers, eliminates that dependency but requires hosting and updating a local copy of the SDK.

 > [!IMPORTANT]
 > Do not copy/paste these `<script src=...` URLs from this page; they refer to a specific version of the SDK.
-To get the URLs for the latest version, always go to https://www.npmjs.com/package/@microsoft/teams-js.
+To get the `<script src=...></script>` markup for the latest version, always go to https://www.npmjs.com/package/@microsoft/teams-js.

+> [!TIP]
+> If you are a TypeScript developer it is helpful to install the NPM package as described [above](#installing-the-sdk), even if you don't link to the copy of `MicrosoftTeams.min.js` in `node_modules` from your HTML, because IDEs such as Visual Studio Code will use it for Intellisense and type checking.

 ## Reference